othercriteria/vibectl/examples/k8s-sandbox/ctf/STRUCTURE.md

 ## Configuration

-The sandbox can be configured with the following environment variables:
+The sandbox can be configured with the following environment variables in `run.sh`:

 - `VIBECTL_ANTHROPIC_API_KEY`: Required API key for Claude (passed from host to container)
 - `VIBECTL_MODEL`: Model to use (defaults to claude-3.7-sonnet)